Skip to main content

 How important is it to you to manage the finances?

-Maybe you’ve been managing your own finances since you graduated college 10 years ago.
-Are you geared up to go another decade, or would you rather hand over the reins to your new spouse, who’s just as capable (or maybe more so)?
+Maybe you've been managing your own finances for years.
+Are you geared up to go another decade or would you rather hand over the reins to your spouse?
+It may be an easy decision, or it may take some discussion.

 Who will build and monitor the budget?

-Being in charge of a household budget is a big commitment — but having one is important to know how much money is coming in, and where it’s going.
+Being in charge of a household budget is a big commitment.
+It’s important to know how much money is coming in and where it's going.
+But having a budget doesn't always mean complicated spreadsheets or accounting background.
+There are many budgeting apps that can make this easy and convenient.

 Who will pay the bills?

-If you share responsibility for paying bills, just make sure you’re communicating so things don’t get lost in the shuffle.
-Missing loan or credit card payments can be a substantial ding on your credit history.
+It's much easier to keep track of what you owe and when if the same person pays for them every month.
+If you share responsibility for paying bills, make sure you're communicating so things don't get lost in the shuffle.
+Missing loan or credit card payments can be a substantial ding to your credit history.

 Who does the taxes?

-Are you comfortable to doing your own taxes, or do you want to get help from a professional?
-Talk it over and have a plan so you aren’t scrambling right up to the filing deadline.
+Tax season occurs at the same time every year, but it seems to sneak up on us.
+Getting married and the choices you'll make together can add complexity to this event.
+Are you comfortable doing your own taxes, or do you want to get help from a professional?
+Talk it over and have a plan so you aren't scrambling right up to the filing deadline.

-Agree on your future plans
+Agree on your plans

 Finances can be a big part of making long-term life decisions.
 Talk about your goals and what you need to get there.